codeforboston/windfall-elimination/src/library/pia/README.md

 ### Example of deserializing and reserializing AnyPIA format string

-This file is the `sample20.pia` provided with official AnyPIA app:
+This file is the [sample20.pia (details)](http://thadk.net/anypiamac-docs/html/Samples/sample_22.html) provided with official AnyPIA app:

 ```
-const piaFormat(`01          06221952
+const piaFormatExample = new piaFormat(`01          06221952
 031072014
 0619662010
 12   1500.00062010